AdityaSinghh7/TakeBridge-S3/MCP_DB_INTEGRATION.md

      latest headers + URLs from Composio.
 4. **Refresh registry / actions**
-   - `refresh_registry_from_oauth` rebuilds the in-memory `MCP` client map, then `register_mcp_actions` rebinds the worker-facing methods so only the newly authorized tools appear in prompts.
+   - `refresh_registry_from_oauth` rebuilds the in-memory `MCP` client map, then `sync_registered_actions` rebinds the worker-facing methods so only the newly authorized tools appear in prompts.
 5. **Runtime usage**
    - When the worker attempts, say, `gmail_send_email`, it first confirms DB authorization via `OAuthManager.is_authorized`, then reuses the cached